stephancasas/presto/README.md

 <!-- ... -->
 ```

-When Snowblade compiles, *this* is what you'll see:
+When Presto compiles, *this* is what you'll see:

 ```html
 <template x-for="b in buttons"